apnadkarni/blt/man/graph.rst

     Specifies the binding tags for the axis.  *TagsList* is a list of binding tags.
 The tags and their order will determine how events for axes are handled.
-Each tag in the list matching the current event sequence will have its Tcl command executed.
+Each tag in the list matching the current event sequence will have its TCL command executed.
 Implicitly the name of the axis is always the first tag in the list.
 The default value is "all".